analysiscenter/batchflow/doc/parallel.md

 some_pipeline.parallel_action(some_arg, n_workers=3)
 ```
 Here `parallel_action` will have only 3 parallel tasks being executed simultaneously.
 Others will wait in the queue.

+However, implicitly specifying `n_workers` is rarely needed in practice and thus highly discouraged.

 **Attention!** You cannot use `n_workers` with `target=async`.